-Previous applications of cut-away views are viewpointdependent, i.e., the shape and location of the cut is directly dependent on the viewpoint information.
-Volume cutting is another medical visualization technique that is related to cutaway views, but the cut shape is not influenced by viewpoint settings.
-Pflesser et al. [PPT02] present an interactive drill-like tool for surgical training, which is based on a multi-volume concept.
+present an interactive drill-like tool for surgical training, which is based on the multi-volume concept.
 Owada et al. [ONOI04] extend volume cutting by incorporating two-dimensional textures that are mapped on the cut surface.
 This enhances the visualization with additional information of the internal arrangement of bones or muscles.
 Such a concept can be very useful for anatomy education for example.
 Both volume cutting techniques are illustrated in Figure 9.